Requesting a public record

 - Mail: LOTT Alliance, 500 Adams Street NE, Olympia, Washington 98501

-- Deliver in person: Click here for directions to the LOTT office
+- Deliver in person: Get directions to our office

 Your request will be responded to within five business days by either: